kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 	- **Contrast:**  What is different about each of these problems?
 	- **Strategize:**  How will you approach a problem like this on EQAO?
 How will you know you received a similar problem?
 - ## Consolidation
-	- Which problems require **Algebra** to model and which can be modelled with **Number Sense** alone? logseq.order-list-type:: number
+	- Which problems require **Algebra** to model and which can be modelled with **Number Sense** alone?
+Solve each problem first and then **categorize** each as needing Algebra or Number Sense. logseq.order-list-type:: number
-		- logseq.order-list-type:: number
+		- A number plus ten, minus eleven plus four is logseq.order-list-type:: number
 		- A quarter of all Canadians love Pineapple on Pizza.
 A tenth of the Pineapple lovers also love Grapes on Pizza.
 If there are 40.1 million Canadians, how many would eat Grapes and Pineapple on their Pizza? logseq.order-list-type:: number
 		- 3